ZiadHatab/ziadhatab.github.io/_tabs/about.md

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip } -->

 Hi there!
-My name is Ziad and I'm passionate about RF electronics and signal processing.
-I do research on millimeter-wave measurements (mm-wave metrology) and I'm excited to share my knowledge with you.
-Through this website, I hope to make the often complex world of RF technology more approachable and understandable.
-My goal is simply to spread knowledge and help others grow in their understanding of this field.
-So, have fun reading!
+I'm Ziad, and I have a great passion for RF electronics and signal processing.
+My current research is focused on millimeter-wave measurements (mm-wave metrology), and I'm eager to share my knowledge with you.
+The goal of this website is to make the complex world of RF technology more accessible and understandable.
+My goal is simply to spread knowledge and help others gain a better understanding of this field, so enjoy reading!